What is the most massive gravitational-wave source?: Adjusting the population priors

 This is one reason why it can be tricky to evaluate exceptional events before the full catalog is released: without a full population analysis, it is not possible to check whether the priors used for the analysis are consistent with the data or to update them if they are not.

 Here, I will not attempt to construct a full model of the total mass distribution of detected events \citep[see, e.g.,][for such population models of other parameters]{GWTC4:pop}.
 In any case, it is reasonable to assume that events in very different mass ranges may follow different distributions (e.g., because the binary black holes are formed through different evolutionary channels, \citealt{Mapelli:2021, MandelFarmer:2018}).
 We can, however, attempt to model just the heaviest 5\% of events.
 Given the uncertain measurements, I do not know which events these are and should marginalise over that uncertainty, but for simplicity, I will just consider the 8 events with median LVK posterior total masses $>115$ \Msun, which, of course, include GW231123.
+The decision to select events based on the median LVK posterior masses is arbitrary and cannot be guaranteed to select the heaviest binaries; however, the conclusions are not sensitive to the details of this procedure and GW231123 is unambiguously the most massive observed event.

 The tails of the distribution are always challenging to model and deciding on the shape of the revised prior is up to the analyst.
 For illustration purposes, I will first assume that these 8 events follow a distribution that is flat in total mass between 115 \Msun and $M_{max}^{flat}$.
 I can now create a new hierarchical model for the 8 most massive observed events, assuming their underlying total mass distribution is flat between 115 \Msun and $M_{max}^{flat}$.
-Assuming a flat prior on $M_{max}^{flat}$, its credible interval is $168_{-21}^{+26}$ \Msun.
+Assuming a flat prior on $M_{max}^{flat}$, its credible interval is $190_{-12}^{+9}$ \Msun.
 Thus, a population model based on the highest-mass events indicates stronger support for a more massive tail in the distribution than the uniform-in-component-mass model of the entire population.